Evirofriendly/alx-pre_course/0x01-git/README.md

-my first work with Alx
+My First work with Alx
-learning how to use git and version in alx program.
+learning version in alx program.